hakim57/TaskManagerSample/README.md

 ---

 ### Conclusion:
-This README provides the essential setup instructions, design rationale, and a guide for running tests.
+This README provides the essential setup instructions, design rationale.
 The app is built using modern architecture and design practices, with a strong focus on accessibility and user experience.